mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Unfortunately, in a server side fanout model, the DS can learn that a given client is sending the same message to a set of other clients.
-In addition, there may be applications of MLS in which the group membership list is stored on some server associated with the MS.
+In addition, there may be applications of MLS in which the group membership list is stored on some server associated with the DS.

 While this knowledge is not a break of authentication or confidentiality, it is a serious issue for privacy.
 In the case where